tourstream/tstr-crs-adapter/FAQ.md

 The Booking Manager is a special "CRS" because the output data needs no mapping.
 It gets the data directly as "raw" format.

+#### I get the error "ACCESS DENIED".
+What can I do?

+Unfortunately this is an issue of the IE. It prevents opening our debug window and other connections.
+You have to disable this protection in order to get it work.